Frequently Asked Questions

 A:

 Yes.
-The alien has 30 days to appeal the decision to the Board of Immigration (BIA).
+The alien has 30 days to appeal the decision to the Board of Immigration Appeals (BIA), and we handle representation at every level of immigration appeal, including the 11th Circuit.
 If the BIA decides against the alien, the matter can be appealed to the U.S. Court of Appeals.
 Finally, if the Court of Appeals also finds against the alien, the matter can be appealed to the U.S. Supreme Court.

 Q: